 How to make a banana mango strawberry smoothie

 This recipe is so easy to make!
-Just throw all your ingredients into a high-speed blender, blend, and enjoy your smoothie in less than a few minutes.
-It’s great for breakfast, as a snack, and even as a dessert.
+Just blend all your ingredients into a high-speed blender and enjoy your smoothie in less than a few minutes.
+It’s great for breakfast, a snack, and even a dessert.
 Here are step-by-step directions:

 First, add all ingredients to a high-speed blender.

 TIP: For a thinner smoothie, add more milk.
 Add a bit more frozen banana or a few ice cubes for a thicker smoothie.

 Finally, pour it into a glass and enjoy!

 Tips for making a thick smoothie